 In some situations where HMRC receive an MLR 101 for a UK resident but cannot confirm the identity they will contact you to ask you to send documents to confirm your identity and home address.

 You and anyone else in your business who is applying for a test must send their completed form to HMRC with a one-off fee.
 The fee is currently £50 for each applicant.
 Also include form MLR100 Application for Registration if you're applying to register the business under the Money Laundering Regulations.
-Send your application to:
+Follow the link below for details of where to send your application.

 Once HMRC has received your application for a test they'll carry out various checks to make sure the information you've provided is correct.
 They'll check your information against their own records and against records kept by other regulatory authorities, government and law enforcement agencies, and commercial organisations.